best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 #### Machine readability

-In terms of machine readability leaving cells with no data blank is optimal.
+In terms of machine readability leaving cells with no data blank is best practice.
 Therefore if you are making a spreadsheet solely for machine readability purposes it is best practice to leave cells with no data blank.
+More information on creating spreadsheets optimised for machine readability can be found in the 'Saving and publishing spreadsheets' section of this guidance.

 ### Adding alt text to tables